nicolemccon/Airline_Project/README.md

 ## Assumptions

-This program was built based on the following assumptions:
+This program was built based on the following assumption:

-### Layout

-The layout of the plane is consistent from front to back.
-In other words, for example, if the plane has 4 seats per row at the front of the plane, that this layout is consistent throughout, meaning that there are also 4 seats per row at the back of the plane.

 ### Separation Understanding